-Figure 7-2.
-Extent of VOC Plumes.

-500 1,000 Feet

-- The Building 452 Freon-11 treatment system was placed in standby mode in March 2016 following regulatory agency approval of a petition for shutdown.
-However, a rebound in Freon-11 concentrations above the 50 μg/L capture goal necessitated the reactivation of the treatment system from November 2016 through February 2017. - Ethylene dibromide (EDB) has been detected in an off-site monitoring well in the North Street East plume since 2015 above the drinking water quality standard of 0.05 μg/L. In January 2017, EDB was detected at a concentration of 0.7 μg/L in this well.
-The continued presence of EDB in this well may require evaluation for additional groundwater characterization of this area. - The North Street Treatment System was shut down in August 2016 after VOC concentrations in the plume declined to below the 50 μg/L capture goal.
-Although the system had been previously shutdown in 2013, it was restarted in 2015 due to a rebound in VOC concentrations. - Sr-90 concentrations downgradient of the former Chemical Holes area have continued to decline and two of three extraction wells are now in standby mode. - Sr-90 concentrations downgradient of the BGRR have declined to less than the 8 pCi/L DWS.
-However, some uncertainty remains about whether the reductions in concentrations are due to lower than normal water table position over the past several years. - Tritium concentrations downgradient of the HFBR were less than the 20,000 pCi/L DWS, with a maximum concentration of 12,400 pCi/L. - Tritium continued to be detected in g-2 source area monitoring wells at concentrations above the 20,000 pCi/L DWS, with a maximum concentration of 29,100 pCi/L. - Following a 2016 request from NYSDEC, a one-time sampling event for the solvent stabilizing compound 1,4-dioxane was conducted in January 2017 at 22 on- and off site monitoring wells.
-Although 1,4-dioxane was detected up to $18.6 \,\mu g/L$ in 17 of the 22 wells, all concentrations were below the current NYS standard of 50 $\mu g/L$ for unspecified organic contaminants.
+- During 2016-2017, 21 temporary wells were installed to better define VOC concentrations in the Western South Boundary plume.
+1,1,1-trichloroethane, 1,1-dichloroethylene, and Freon-12 were detected at unexpected high levels in several areas, with total VOC concentrations in one well reaching 286 μg/L. Because of these higher than expected VOC concentrations, it was determined that four new extraction wells are required to achieve the cleanup goal of meeting Maximum Contaminant Levels (MCLs) in the Upper Glacial aquifer by 2030.
+The new extraction wells will be installed in 2018. - The Building 452 Freon-11 treatment system was placed in standby mode in March 2016 following regulatory agency approval of a Petition for Shutdown.
+However, a rebound in Freon-11 concentrations above the 50 μg/L capture goal necessitated the reactivation of the treatment system from November 2016 through February 2017.
+Freon-11 concentrations remained below the 50 μg/L capture goal for the remainder of 2017. - Ethylene dibromide (EDB) has been detected in an off-site monitoring well in the North Street East plume since 2015 above the 0.05 μg/L DWS.
+During the fourth quarter of 2017, EDB was detected at a concentration of 1.06 μg/L in this well.
+The continued presence of EDB in this well will require additional groundwater characterization of this area in 2018. - The North Street Treatment System remained in standby mode during 2017.
+If VOC concentrations remain below the capture goal during 2018, a Petition for Closure will be submitted to the regulatory agencies in 2019. - Sr-90 concentrations downgradient of the former Chemical Holes area have continued to decline and two of three extraction wells are now in standby mode.
+Because the Sr-90 treatment system has met its cleanup objectives, a Petition for Shutdown will be submitted to the regulatory agencies in 2018. - Sr-90 concentrations downgradient of the BGRR continue to be close to the 8 pCi/L DWS.
+However, some uncertainty remains

+- about whether the reductions in concentrations are due to lower than normal water table position over the past several years. - Tritium concentrations downgradient of the HFBR were slightly above the 20,000 pCi/L DWS in one monitoring well, with a maximum concentration of 23,200 pCi/L. Tritium continued to be detected in g-2 source area monitoring wells at concentrations above the 20,000 pCi/L DWS, with a maximum concentration of 33,200 pCi/L. - Following a 2016 request from NYSDEC, a sampling event for the solvent stabilizing compound 1,4-dioxane was conducted in January 2017 at 22 on- and off-site monitoring wells.
+Although 1,4-dioxane was detected up to 18.6 μg/L in 17 of the 22 wells, all concentrations were below the current New York State standard of 50 μg/L for unspecified organic contaminants.
+In December 2017 and January 2018, BNL collected samples from seven additional monitoring wells, and the effluent from five groundwater treatment facilities and the STP.
+1,4-Dioxane was detected in five of the seven monitoring wells at concentrations up to 9.1 μg/L, and in four of the six effluent samples at concentrations up to 7.1 μg/L. 1,4-Dioxane was not detected in the STP effluent.